learn-co-students/playlister-sinatra-v-000/README.md

 3. A Song can belong to ONE Artist and multiple genres
 4. There will be a join table needed somewhere here

-I should be able to visit the following routes:
+You should build the following routes:

 1. `/songs`
-  * This should present me with a list of all songs in the libaray.
+  * This should present the user with a list of all songs in the libaray.
   * Each song should be a clickable link to that particular song's show page.
 2. `/genres`
-  * This should present me with a list of all genres in the library.
+  * This should present the user with a list of all genres in the library.
   * Each genre should be a clickable link to that particular genre's show page.
 3. `/artists`
-  * This should present me with a list of all artists in the library.
+  * This should present the user with a list of all artists in the library.
   * Each artist should be a clickable link to that particular artist's show page.
 4. `/songs/:slug`
   * Any given song's show page should have links to that song's artist and the each genre associated with the song.